milan-sony/blink/README.md

-# Getting started with arduino programming 🚀
+# Getting started with #arduinoprogramming 🚀

+# blink
+A simple arduino program to blink LED bulbs